decaydev/loot/README.md

     - min/max respected (if min is 12 and max is 12, put 12 pieces of looot in crate)
   - no duplicates
 - we do not attempt to generate any config code
-  - this means much less code
 - we do not account for prefabs (crates), but we provide a generator tool that does.
-- does not rely on or use Rust/Facepunch DLL's
+- we do not rely on or use Rust/Facepunch DLL's
   - less chances of breakage when API's change (and they do)

 ## Requirements

 - rust/oxide server
-- generate your config first and move it to the `config/` directory in oxide
+- generate your `DecayLoot.json` config first and move it to the `oxide/config/` directory in oxide
-- install plugin in `plugins/`
+- move `DecayLoot.cs`  into `plugins/` directory
-- reload plugin and enjoy with some tea
+- reload plugin
+- containers drop and pick up new loot

 ## Todo
 - skinnable loot
 - rarity indexing
+  - key for this exists, just need to implement
 - blueprint boolean (give blueprints?)
+  - we can give a blue print or not
+    - we may implement a dice roll (TBD)

 ### LootTable Example (not compatible with BetterLoot):
 ```json